|

 American Standard Version (ASV)

-I have come to a much greater appreciation of the ASV, especially for the Old Testament, since my initial review.
+I have come to a much greater appreciation of the ASV, especially for the Old Testament, since my initial review published in 1999.
 The value of the ASV is that it is VERY literal and accurate in its text.
 Another benefit is the use of the separate singular vs plural pronouns (thou, thee, thy, thine = singular vs you = plural), which is unique to the KJV, the RV, and the ASV, with all later Bible translations using the numerically ambiguous 'you' pronoun.

 Disputed MT Passages - There are three pimary passages supported by the Majority Text, but not the Critical Text.
 The ASV represents these verses well.
 The ASV uses the CT version of the Pool of Bethesda (John 5:3-4), omitting the suspect narrative description.
 Both of the two larger passages, the end of the Book of Mark (Mark 16:9-20) and the story of the adulterous woman (John 7:53-811), are included, and all three have translation footnotes.

-Of special note is that this version appropriately translates YHWH as Jehovah (proper name of God, meaning I AM), instead of replacing YHWH with Lord (meaning Master), as dictated for verbal pronouciation by post-exilic Jews.
+Of special note is that this version appropriately translates YHWH directly (as Jehovah) instead of replacing YHWH with Lord.
 Historically, this led to denominational adoption by Jehovah's Witness which made the version suspect to other denominations, but this translation is NOT denominationally biased, and was NOT developed with any association to the Jehovah Witness religion.

 *Printed ASV Bibles are available used or (only) in small format from Star Bible Publishers.